Table of contents

 5. Avoid duplication of content – publish only original content

 Originality of content is now one of the most important (next to technical optimization) ranking factors that Google takes into account.
 However, maintaining it when running an online store is not all that easy.
-Actions for maintaining content originality in an online store we should consider for two cases:
+Actions for maintaining content originality in an online store we should consider two cases:

-• We are the manufacturer of the products we sell – in this case the matter is simple if we are also one distributor, we simply create original descriptions of our products and publish them in our online store.
+• We are the manufacturer of the products we sell – in this case, the matter is simple: if we are also one distributor, we simply create original descriptions of our products and publish them in our online store.
 Unfortunately, the matter begins to get a bit complicated if our products, in addition to our store, also appear in other places on the web – on Allegro or other sellers.
 In this case, it is best to have two variants of our product descriptions – optimized for the adopted SEO strategy, which we will publish on our own site, and the second, which will go to other distributors.

 6. Avoid duplication of subpages